(Camp Addict does NOT accept payment from any company to review or endorse their products.)

 Because Kelly knows the ACTUAL weight of her travel trailer, as she uses it, she can have a weight distribution hitch that better matches what the real world weight of her rig is.
 In her case, the 6,000 pound Equal-i-zer hitch is more than enough for her particular situation.

 A 10,000 pound setup would be overkill and would lead to a stiff ride and having to deal with really heavy spring arms.

-This is a great example of why you really need to weigh your travel trailer (with it loaded as you will use it) before you purchase a weight distribution hitch, so you get the right weight rated hitch setup for your exact situation.
+This is a great example of why you need to weigh your travel trailer (with it loaded as you will use it) before you purchase a weight distribution hitch.
+Then you can get the right weight rated hitch setup for your exact situation.

 2. What size shank do you need?
 In other words, how much rise or drop is there between the hitch receiver on your tow vehicle and the coupler on your trailer?
 To figure this out, see the video directly below and use this online calculator.

 The shanks that come standard with Equal-i-zer hitches allow for up to a 3" drop or a 7" rise.
 If you need a larger drop or rise, then you can purchase an Equal-i-zer hitch without a shank and purchase the correctly sized shank separately.
 This also applies if you have a 2.5" receiver as the standard kits are for 2" receivers.